Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Added collections to our Hugging Face for easier access.
 - New canvases for our music on Spotify.
 - Fixed bugs in some handlers of our new `Scikit-learn Model Updater` and improved documentation.
 - Updated and renamed our `Scikit-learn DecisionTreeClassifier Updater` to `Scikit-learn Model Updater` and added support for various models.